zovialpapai/PolyGibbs/README.md

 ### 1\.
 Data Generation & Fitting Binary Probit Regression Using Gibbs Sampler Algorithm

 First we create a simulated data set of n observations each with a binary response ( 0 or 1) and coressponding vlues on p covariates, to demonstrate the utility of the package functionalities.
+(Please note that ,the data generated in this section will be used throughout this article.)
-Then we use BinaryGibbs_fit function to implement Probit Regression for Binary Responses via data augmentation and Gibbs sampling.
+Then we use "BinaryGibbs_fit" function to implement Probit Regression for Binary Responses via data augmentation and Gibbs sampling.

 ``` r
 # Generating Simulated Data